akashebaev-ux/flat_app/README.md

 # Acknowledgements

 I would like to express my sincere gratitude to **Mrs. Julia Konovalova**, an excellent mentor and teacher.
 Her professionalism and dedication are truly world-class.
-Her guidance and pivotal remarks provided valuable direction and made a significant difference in improving the quality of my work.
+Her guidance and pivotal remarks provided valuable direction and made a significant difference in improving the quality of my project.

+**Ms. Tindy Chan** — Facilitator at Code Institute helped me review the README file and provided valuable advice.